greenfirn/Docker-Events/README.md

 - TARGET_IMAGE in cpu/gpu .conf files needs to match chosen idle job image name
 - main complete package is in source folder, see install-*** scripts,
 - using putty ssh or similar copy/paste contents of 'install - script files.sh' into rig console and press enter to write all the script files
-- copy/paste press enter contents of other install-*** conf etc files api.conf if using miner api and
+- copy/paste press enter contents of other install-*** conf etc files include api.conf if using miner api and
 - one of the gpu-reset scripts if needed, Nvidia,AMD
 - seperate script files in source/lib folder just to make easier to read
 - batch files can be used to send new .conf files to a list of rigs from windows pc